High Point officer tackles 16-year-old suspect in shooting incident. Then the teen pulled a loaded, stolen gun on him, police say.

 The incident occurred at 4:44 p.m.
 Saturday after officers responded to the 400 block of Cable Street after several 911 calls about gunfire in the area.

 The suspect made a comment about the shooters and pointed in the opposite direction.
-He then began to run from the officer, who was able to tackle the teen a short distance away, according to the release.
+He then began to run from the officer, who was able to tackle the teen a short distance away.

 The two struggled on the ground, and the teen pulled a silver handgun from his left pocket, police said.
 The officer was able to pin the teen’s left hand to prevent the weapon from being used.
 Once a second officer arrived, the teen let go of the gun, and the officers arrested him without additional force, according to the release.